DiLER-Digitell/Cognitive-Neuroscience-2023-24/lecture/introduction/sessions.md

-# Intro
+# Sessions - Overview

 In the first block of this course we will focus on X

 ## Objectives 📍
-- Learn about X
+- Learn about
     - What?
     - How?